hupili/snsapi-website/index.md

    * Modify "snsconf.py" which contains some hardcode configurations. e.g. write log to file.
    * Look at the sample applications in "app" folder.
-   You will soon find how to write application based on Python class interface.
+   You will soon find how to write application using Python class interface.
+   Write some **killer applications** on it.
    * Register one account on [Github](https://github.com/)
    and [join us](https://github.com/uxian/snsapi).
-   Contribute codes, wikis, issues, etc.
+   **Contribute codes, wikis, issues, etc**.
    All are welcome.

 ----------------